Middle-earth in video games

-Numerous computer and video games have been inspired by J. R. R. Tolkien's works set in Middle-earth.
+There are many video games that have been inspired by J. R. R. Tolkien's works set in Middle-earth.
 Titles have been produced by studios such as Electronic Arts, Vivendi Games, Melbourne House, and Warner Bros.
 Interactive Entertainment.

 Official games

 Early efforts (1982–1994)

 In 1982, Melbourne House began a series of licensed Lord of the Rings graphical interactive fiction (text adventure) games with The Hobbit, based on the book with the same name.
 The game was considered quite advanced at the time, with interactive characters that moved between locations independent of the player, and Melbourne House's 'Inglish' text parser which accepted full-sentence commands where the norm was simple two-word verb/noun commands.
 They went on to release 1986's The Fellowship of the Ring, 1987's Shadows of Mordor, and 1989's The Crack of Doom.

 A BBC Micro text adventure released around the same time was unrelated to Melbourne's titles except for the literary origin.

 In 1987, Melbourne House released War in Middle Earth, a real-time strategy game.

 Konami also released an action-strategy game titled J. R. R. Tolkien's Riders of Rohan.

 The Lord of Rings: Journey to Rivendell was announced in 1983 by Parker Brothers for the Atari 2600, but was never released.
 The prototype ROM can be found at AtariAge.

 In 1990, Interplay, in collaboration with Electronic Arts (who would later obtain the licenses to the film trilogy), released Lord of the Rings Vol. I (a special CD-ROM version of which featured cut-scenes from Ralph Bakshi's animated adaptation) and the following year's Lord of the Rings Vol. II: The Two Towers, a series of role-playing video games based on the events of the first two books.
 A third instalment was planned, but never released.
 Interplay's games mostly appeared on the PC and Amiga, but later they did a Lord of the Rings game for the SNES, which was different from the PC Version.
 A Lord of the Rings game for Sega Genesis was planned to be released by Electronic Arts but never released.
+In 2000, Troika Games was contracted to make a Lord of the Rings game by Sierra On-Line based on the novel.
+In 2001, Sierra decided to develop the game internally.
+The game was cancelled in 2002, when Sierra shut down their development studio.